 - 24 Parents should be aware of the dangers students may face with unrestricted access to the Internet and should ensure access to only age-appropriate use of social media and computer games in order to limit their child's exposure to online grooming, radicalisation, bad language, sex and violence.
 The school may be able to help parents plan appropriate supervised use of the Internet at home.
-However, parents are responsible for supervising their child's use of ICT outside of school. - The school will offer guidance and advice to parents about safe use of the internet to avoid cyber-bullying.
+However, parents are responsible for supervising their child's use of ICT outside of school. - 25 The school will offer guidance and advice to parents about safe use of the internet to avoid cyber-bullying.
 Parents will receive a letter if their child has been involved in cyber-bullying which will direct them to e-safety material on the school website including the Digital Parenting magazine.
-The school website also has a link to CEOP (Child Exploitation and Online Protection) for reporting any inappropriate or potentially illegal activity, online abuse or grooming with or towards a child to the police. - Alderbrook is offering an extensive remote learning provision during the Covid-19 outbreak.
+The school website also has a link to CEOP (Child Exploitation and Online Protection) for reporting any inappropriate or potentially illegal activity, online abuse or grooming with or towards a child to the police.
+In situations where offensive content has been posted on social media sites the school would as part of its immediate response send the link to UK Safer Internet Centre to ensure removal of the offensive content from the site. - 26 Alderbrook began offering an extensive remote learning provision during the Covid-19 outbreak.
 A remote learning agreement has been drawn up to make students and parents aware of the expectations when working away from school in order to safeguard students and staff.
-Parents will receive a letter advising them of the agreement and providing guidance on esafety at home and on how to support their children's remote learning (see appendix B).
+Parents will receive a letter advising them of the agreement and providing guidance on e-safety at home and on how to support their children's remote learning (see Appendix B).